TheoH32/theo-repo/_posts/2023-01-24-Unit-Five-Notes.md

 # What kind of data could you capture at N@tM to make evening interesting?
 Perhaps use this data to impress Teachers during finals week.
 ### Data that I could capture is what type of dog that people generally gravitate towards.
 I'm guessing a majority of people will go towards a quiet but playful house dog.
 Or maybe the data will be more spread out, only the final results could really say.
 With such data, I would maybe make a pie chart or table with the majority of wants from the inputs.

+# When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in your personal blog.

+# In your blog, summarize the discussions and personal analysis on Software Licenses/Options, Digital Rights, and other Legal and Ethical thoughts from this College Board topic.

+# Make a license for your personal (blog) and Team repositories for the CPT project.
+Be sure to have a license for both Team GitHub repositories (frontend/backend).
+Document license(s) you picked and why.
+FYI, frontend, since it is built on GitHub pages may come with a license and restrictions.
+Document in blog how team made license choice and process of update.

+# Describe PII you have seen on project in CompSci Principles.
+### One project that used PII was the table data that we edited.
+We had userIds, Ids, passwords, and more depending on user differentiation.

+# What are your feelings about PII and your personal exposure?
+### Personally, I have no information about me on the internet.
+Mostly because I was taught all my life to be safe on the internet because my dad is in tech as well.
+I was exposed to technology as a young age but always made sure to not expose my data.
+Seeing the effects of social media, I choose not to have any and put myself out there.

+# Describe good and bad passwords?
+What is another step that is used to assist in authentication.
+### Bad passwords are those that are shot and don't vary in characters.
+Good passwords are those that have good length, have many types of characters, and use a mixture of capitalization.
+The more uniqueness that is used means the longer it takes to crack.

+# Try to describe Symmetric and Asymmetric encryption.
+### The key difference between the two is what types of keys they use.
+Symmetric uses a private key for decryption and encryption.
+Asymmetric uses a public key.
+Symmetric is faster however due to using a single key.

+# Provide an example of encryption we used in AWS deployment.
+### AWS uses hardware security modules to help secure user information.
+Amazon also uses server-side encryption in parallel with complex algorithms.

+# Describe a phishing scheme you have learned about the hard way.
+Describe some other phishing techniques.
+### Phishing methods on the internet are very apparent.
+Most common are false ads on websites or laying in downloads.
+Theoretically, when pirating video games, there can be a virus that is hidden within the downloaded files.
+From personal experience, after downloading minecraft mods from shady websites, you need to have a ad-blocker, antivirus, and/or some other form of protection.

+# License notes
+### After look at different types of licenses and what they do, it makes sense.
+MIT, Apache, and GPL are the most commonly used ones.
+We used MIT because that is what we felt that remarked with us the best.

+# What license we choose and why
+### Each one is different in their own aspect and has certain aspects that make them unique.
+As a group we decided that the MIT license is bet fit for our project.